 We may be unable to raise sufficient additional capital when we need it or raise capital on favorable terms.
 We have granted a security interest in all of our assets to certain lenders, including Auctus, in connection with our Chapter 11 Plan of Reorganization.
-This may impede our ability to raise additional debt financing; however, the holders of the secured debt have agreed to exchange their notes for Units pursuant to this prospectus.
+This may impede our ability to raise additional debt financing; however, in connection with this offering, the holders of the secured debt have agreed to exchange their notes for Units and preferred stock, as described in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".
 In addition, future financing may require us to pledge certain assets and enter into covenants that could restrict certain business activities or our ability to incur further indebtedness and may contain other terms that are not favorable to our stockholders or us.
 If we are unable to obtain adequate funds on reasonable terms, we may be required to significantly curtail or discontinue operations or obtain funds by entering into financing agreements on unattractive terms.